phusion/passenger/.github/ISSUE_TEMPLATE.md

 https://www.phusionpassenger.com/library/admin/troubleshooting/
 https://www.phusionpassenger.com/library/admin/

+**Please try with the newest version of Passenger to avoid issues that have already been fixed**

 **Question 1: What is the problem?**
 - What is the expected behavior?
 - What is the actual behavior?